Excruciating isn’t it?

-Believe it or not, more than 80% of interviewers are not professional trained to conduct an objective and structured interview.
-For the less than 20% that are, more than half choose not to practice it, because they think their gut instinct is much more accurate and their gut is always right.
+Believe it or not, more than 80% of interviewers are not professionally trained to conduct an objective and structured interview.
+For the less than 20% that is, more than half choose not to practice it, because they think their gut instinct is much more accurate and their gut is always right.

 Which is fine, because that means you can game it!
 And the easiest way is to identify commonalities that you have with the interviewer.